mchav/dataframe/docs/coming_from_dplyr.md

 9     | Obi-Wan Kenobi     | auburn, white | fair        | blue-gray
 ```

+## Transforming columns

+R has a general mutate function that takes in a mix of expressions and column names.

 ```r
 starwars %>%
   mutate(name, bmi = mass / ((height / 100)  ^ 2)) %>%